AreaEffectCloud/PyCalcu/README.md

    - Only text that you're focusing in the input box is deleted.

 ### Error
-- Format Error
-   - Called when entered text is grammatically incorrect.
+- **Format error** : called when entered text is grammatically incorrect.

 ## Generation example
 ### An image is: